hituro/hituro-makes-macros/splice-macro/README.md

 The `<<passage>>` macro adds the contents of the named passage (if it exists) to the spliced output at the point where the `<<passage>>` appears.
 Note that this is done *before* the whole output is processed, so parts of a macro could be in multiple different passages, or split between passages and plain text, so long as the final output is legal macro code.

 #### `\`
 Whitespace in the `<<splice>>` is preserved, so if you have a line break between two parts of the contents you get a line break in the output.
-If you want to suppress this, put a `\` at the end of the line to trim it.
+If you want to suppress this, put a `\` at the end of the line to remove all white space between the `\` and the next non-whitespace .

+---
 ### Examples ###
 #### Combining Passages Example ####
 ```html